Skip to main content

 This data is then subject to the full panoply of protections under 45 C.F.R.
 Part 164, which encompasses the Privacy, Security, and Breach Notification Rules.

-The legal mechanism that permits a to perform administrative functions on behalf of the group health plan is found in 45 C.F.R. § 164.504(f).
+The legal mechanism that permits a plan sponsor to perform administrative functions on behalf of the group health plan is found in 45 C.F.R. § 164.504(f).
 This provision allows for the disclosure of PHI to the plan sponsor under a strict set of conditions.

-The plan sponsor must amend the plan documents to establish permitted and required uses and disclosures of PHI and must certify to the group that it will not use or disclose the information for any purpose not permitted by the plan documents or the Privacy Rule.
+The plan sponsor must amend the plan documents to establish permitted and required uses and disclosures of PHI and must certify to the group health plan that it will not use or disclose the information for any purpose not permitted by the plan documents or the Privacy Rule.

 Critically, this includes a prohibition on using PHI for employment-related actions.
 The regulation further mandates the erection of what is colloquially known as a “firewall” but is legally described as the separation of group health plan functions from other corporate functions.